 Opened to the public as a state park in 1966.

 Park only in designated areas.
 Campground areas are for individuals paying the appropriate camping fee.
 Day Use and Fishing patrons are to park only in the day use areas.
 If you would like to occupy a campsite for the day please inform the gate staff upon entering so that the appropriate fee can be accessed.

 Stop The Quagga: Please help us prevent invasive mussels from entering the reservoir.
 Boaters are required to certify their boat is mussel free every time they launch their boat.
 If you have been to an infected water (Lake Powell or out of state) you must decontaminate your vessel.
 The two options to do this are professional decontamination or self decontaminating your boat.
 To self decontaminate follow the steps below:

 - Clean all plants, fish, mussels, and mud off of your boat

 - Drain all water from ballast tanks, bilge, live wells, motor, and all other water storing methods

 - Dry your boat and equipment for 7 days in summer, 18 days spring and fall, 30 days in winter, 3 days winterized or freezing

 Our staff can professionally decontaminate your boat if you choose that route.
-Please call our office and set up an appointment ahead of time.
-This will speed up the process and allows you to get out on the water quicker.
+Decontaminations are a first come first serve.
+We are available 7 days a week from 8:00am-4:00pm.
+Let our gate staff know you are here for a decontamination and they will direct you to our decontamination unit.
 If gates are unattended please get a certification form from the Quagga mussel signs located at both the north and south entrance station.